Sustainability Plan and Progress Reports

-Looking to the next five years, the District Sustainability Plan will continue to adapt and grow.
-We cannot know for certain what the future may bring, but the opportunity to reduce the environmental impact of operations, minimize costs, enhance water supply reliability and emergency preparedness, and keep customers informed remains a key component of fulfilling the District’s mission of providing quality water at a reasonable cost well into the future.
+Looking forward, the District Sustainability Plan will continue to adapt and grow.
+We cannot know for certain what the future may bring, but the opportunity to reduce the environmental impact of operations, minimize costs, enhance water supply reliability and emergency preparedness, and keep customers informed remains a key component of fulfilling the District’s mission of providing a reliable supply of quality water at the most reasonable cost to present and future customers.

 2018-2019 Sustainability Plan Progress Report

 2015-2016 Sustainability Plan Progress Report